 - Take into account the values that you want to depict.

-- Get absolute clarity with your personal and business essence, this will form your brand’s personality.
+- Get absolute clarity with your personal and business essence, which will form your brand’s personality.

-- Look for 3 words that describe your dominant brand style
+- Look for three words that describe your dominant brand style

 - Source inspiration